LogitsAI/beta/docs/architecture.md

 ### Controller

-The Controller deploys and manages the rest of the Logits AI stack by synchronizing Kubernetes state with various sources of configuration (e.g. from the Console or the API).
+The Controller deploys and manages the rest of the Logits stack by synchronizing Kubernetes state with various sources of configuration (e.g. from the Console or the API).
 It is similar to the controllers that make up a Kubernetes Operator, except that it is not configured through CRDs.